 David Eger’s induction into the Carolinas Golf Hall of Fame is a testament to his exceptional contributions both as a player and an administrator.

-Eger’s list of amateur achievements is impressive, including winning the 1988 U.S. Mid-Amateur Championship and several other prestigious titles, such as the Men’s North & South Amateur (1991, 2000), George L. Coleman Amateur Invitational (1995, 1999), Walter J. Travis Invitational (1997, 1999, 2000, 2001), Azalea Invitational champion (1999, 2000) and George A. Crump Memorial Tournament (1992, 1998).
-He won two CGA championships including the 1971 Carolinas Father-Son Championship and the 1973 Carolinas Four-Ball Championship and was a semifinalist in the 1969 U.S. Junior Amateur Championship and the 1990 and 2000 U.S. Amateur Championships.
-He also represented the United States in multiple Walker Cup teams (1989, 1991, 2001).
+Eger’s list of amateur achievements is impressive, including winning the 1988 U.S. Mid-Amateur Championship and several other prestigious titles, such as the Men’s North & South Amateur (1991, 2000), George L. Coleman Amateur Invitational (1995, 1999), Walter J. Travis Invitational (1997, 1999, 2000, 2001), Azalea Invitational (1999, 2000) and George A. Crump Memorial Tournament (1993, 1997).
+He won two CGA championships including the 1971 Carolinas Father-Son Championship and the 1973 Carolinas Four-Ball Championship.
+He also represented the United States on three Walker Cup teams (1989, 1991, 2001) and two World Amateur/Eisenhower Trophy teams (1990, 2000).